 22. Extended Face Framing with Curtain Bangs

-If you look clearly at this face-framing style, you will notice that they are maintained short at the centre of the forehead, and gradually tapered into a length of the tresses on the sides.
-By separating them at the middle, you add a little imperfection to this haircut.
+If you look clearly at this face-framing style, you will notice that they are maintained short at the center of the forehead and gradually tapered into a length of the tresses on the sides.
+By separating them in the middle, you add a little imperfection to this haircut.

 23. Supper Messy Half Curtain Bang

-This is a super curtain bang that is preferred by women with a prominent forehead.
+This is a super curtain bang that women with a prominent forehead prefer.
 It is an ideal hairstyle to hide your large forehead entirely and make you look like a prototypical girl-next-door.
 The messy half bun at the top is perfect for those days when you don’t have enough time for dressing too much.

 24. Super Swept Faux

 If you have seen anyone with this gorgeous curtain bang, you can be sure that it is at its peak.
-The style is characterized by a variety of texture and the swept hair at the front on either side to cover up the head.
-It works excellently for women with a prominent forehead and round faces.
+The style is characterized by various textures and the swept hair at the front on either side to cover up the head.
+It works excellently for women with prominent foreheads and round faces.

-Ugh, do you remember that night Taylor swift went crazy with her Anna Wintour hair look?
+Do you remember that night Taylor swift went crazy with her Anna Wintour hair look?
 Luckily, those days are gone.
-She threw away those straight bangs for this chic shaggy bob with subtle and swept bangs to achieve this sophisticated and edgy look.
+She threw away those straight bangs for this chic shag with subtle and swept bangs to achieve this sophisticated and edgy look.

 26. Centre-Parted Layered Bun with A Curtain Bang

-For the ladies with a diamond shaped faces and a broad forehead, getting your hair chopped into some layers is the best choice for you.
-The style frames the face well on both sides making your cheeks and forehead look smaller.
+For the ladies with diamond-shaped faces and a broad forehead, getting your hair chopped into some layers is the best choice for you.
+The style frames the face well on both sides, making your cheeks and forehead look smaller.